Do a business energy audit

 No

-Taking regular meter readings can help you keep track of how much energy is being used and see how any energy saving changes you make affect your energy use.
+Read your meter regularly to track how much energy is being used and how changes you make affect use.

 Have you connected your meters to an app or a display so energy use can be easily monitored?
 Yes